 Williamstown High School’s Girls Only Homegroups is a unique program that offers girls single-sex education within a co-educational setting.
-As part of the 2001 amalgamation with Point Gellibrand Girls’ Secondary College, the colleges chose to honour the educational setting of a single-sex school that had been running for 75 years, and we have maintained its commitment to girls-only education through the Girls Only Homegroups program.
+As part of the 2001 amalgamation with Point Gellibrand Girls’ Secondary College, the two schools chose to honour the educational setting of a single-sex school that had been running for 75 years.

 Each student at Williamstown High School is an individual with unique responses to teaching and learning environments.
-The Girls Only classes offer students a chance to learn in a single-sex environment, but with the capacity to interact with the co-educational program.
-We have three separate streams to meet the needs of students: Mainstream Co-Educational, Accelerated Learning and Girls Only Homegroups.
-There is no definitive statement or research to indicate that girls will achieve higher results in a single-sex environment.
-However, trends in research indicate that many girls may thrive in a single-sex learning environment:
+We have three separate streams to meet the needs of students: Mainstream, Co-Educational, Accelerated Learning and Girls Only Homegroups.
+The Girls Only Homegroups offer students a chance to learn in a single-sex environment, but with the capacity to interact with the co-educational program.

 Essentially, the Girls Only Homegroups offers students a chance to learn in a single-sex environment.
 This program has many holistic benefits for the girls; they will learn and grow together in a caring, supportive and empowering environment.